julien-michot/tinyopt/README.md

 # Dependencies

 We currently only depends on the amazing [Eigen](https://gitlab.com/libeigen/eigen) library, that's it!
-Automatic differentiation is done use Ceres'solver Jet but we cloned and patched it locally so no need to install Ceres.
+Automatic differentiation is done use [Ceres solver](http://ceres-solver.org/) Jet but we cloned and patched it locally so no need to install Ceres.

 # Roadmap